Neighbourhood Boundaries

 Therefore, do not allow Fernwood to give up the area abutting Cook Street to Harris Green/downtown.

-kittens mittens almost 3 years ago
+kittens mittens over 3 years ago

 1)The "geographic anomalies" I assume refer to the narrow strip between Oaklands and Jubilee.
 Yes, that component makes sense.
 However, the expansion of Downtown, which is really what most of the other adjustments seems to be about, does not support previous neighbourhood ideas of small village centres.